Guide to Web Accessibility and ADA Compliance for Squarespace

 3. Use Alt Text

-Alt text is a written description of an image that screen readers can read out loud — or convert to Braille — for people with visual impairments, sensory processing disorders, or learning disorders.
+Alt text is a written description of an image that screen readers can read out loud — or convert to Braille — for people with visual impairments, sensory processing disorders, or cognitive disorders.

 Done right, alt text can paint a complete picture of a website for people who cannot perceive images visually.